DataStax-Academy/zdm-scenario-katapod/step2.md

 _🎯 Goal: creating the Target database (Astra DB instance) and verifying it is ready for the migration._

-- Create an Astra DB instance with a keyspace named `my_application_ks`.
+_The Target database you are going to create is an **Astra DB** instance.
+This managed solution, built on Apache Cassandra™, frees you from worrying about operations; moreover, it is a serverless architecture that scales with your needs, avoiding unnecessary resource usage.
+If you don't have an Astra account, [go create one](https://astra.datastax.com/): the **Free Tier** can cover much, much more I/O and storage than what's needed for this migration exercise._

+- Create your [Astra account](https://astra.datastax.com/) if you haven't yet.
+- Create a database called `target_database` with a `my_application_ks` keyspace ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/create-instance/)). _for the Free Tier accounts, stick to the GCP cloud provider and choose a region without the "lock" icon).
+The DB will be ready to use in a 2-3 minutes._
-- Get a "R/W User" token from the Astra UI and store it in a safe place. _You will need it a few times throughout the exercise._
+- Get a "R/W User" database token from the Astra UI and store it in a safe place ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure)). _You will need it a few times throughout the exercise._
-- Retrieve the "Database ID" for your Astra DB instance.
+- Locate and note down the "Database ID" for your Astra DB instance.
+This is seen on your Astra dashboard, next to your database name ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/faq/#where-should-i-find-a-database-identifier)).
-- Find the "download secure-connect-bundle" option in the Connect tab of your Astra DB instance and paste the `curl` command you get there in the "host-console" here.
-Take a note of the full path to the bundle zipfile.
+- Find the "download secure-connect-bundle" option in the Connect tab for your database (`Connect` ⇒ `Drivers` ⇒ `"Native"` ⇒ _any language_ ⇒ `"Download Bundle"` ⇒ _pick Region_ ⇒ `CURL`) and paste the resulting `curl` command in the "host-console" here ([detailed instructions](https://awesome-astra.github.io/docs/pages/astra/download-scb/#c-procedure)). _Take a note of the full path to the bundle zipfile, you'll need it for the example API_.
-- In the Web CQL Console on the Astra UI, paste the following script to create a schema that mirrors the one on Origin:
+- In the Web CQL Console on the Astra UI (it's a tab in your database dashboard), paste the following script to create a schema mirroring the one on Origin:

 ```cql
 ### {"execute": false}